US cruises vow 100% testing in plan for resuming sailing

 The Cruise Lines International Association, a trade group that represents 95% of global ocean-going cruise capacity, said Monday that its members will also require passengers and crew to wear masks while onboard whenever physical distancing can’t be maintained.

-No date has been set for the resumption of cruising in the Americas.
+No date has been set for the resumption of cruising in the U.S., the Caribbean and Mexico.
 The Centers for Disease Control and Prevention has a no-sail order for U.S. waters through Sept.
 30. The association’s safety plan will now go to the CDC, which will consider it as the agency decides whether to lift the no-sail order.
 The order has been extended twice since March.

 The cruise association has issued a voluntary suspension of cruises through Oct.
 31. In a conference call Monday, Arnold Donald, the president and CEO of Carnival Corp., said once the CDC lifts its order, it will probably take cruise lines at least a month to prepare their ships and train crew before they can sail.

 The safety plan requires testing of passengers and crew, but doesn’t specify the types of coronavirus tests that companies must use, CLIA Chairman Adam Goldstein said.
-It also doesn’t make clear that test results must be known before the ship sails.
+Passengers and crew must test negative to board.

 The plan permits limited shore excursions and requires passengers to wear masks and stay apart from other people during those excursions.
 Passengers who don’t comply won’t be allowed to reboard.